HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 * Clean out NA values: 288 NA out of 53940 rows
 * Standardize the values for the categorical variables: ex promotion had values of "Yes", "No", "No ", and ""
 * Dropped rows where values were missing: out of 53,000 rows, the ones missing data was insignificant and therefore removed from analysis
+* Removed Outliers as they are not significant in analysis

 ## next section